-The Counseling Department offers several full-time Graduate Assistantships (20 hours per week) for full-time students and half-time Assistantships (10 hours per week) for both full- and part-time students.
+The Counseling Department offers several full-time Graduate Assistantships (20 hours per week) for fulltime students (9+ credits per semester) and half-time Assistantships (10 hours per week) for both fulland part-time students.
 Graduate Assistants (GAs) are supervised by an assigned faculty member or administrator, with duties including assisting with faculty research, helping with class preparation, and supporting university service and administrative activities.
 There are a limited number of Graduate Assistantships available each year.
-Because of our rolling admissions for the PhD program, doctoral students are notified of

-Graduate Assistantship awards between April and June, while master's students are notified in March or April of awards to begin in August of the following academic year.
+Because of our rolling admissions for the PhD program, doctoral students are generally notified of Graduate Assistantship awards between April and June, while master's students are notified in March or April of awards to begin in August of the following academic year.
+Applicants for master's-level GA positions are interviewed at the spring Admissions Workshop.

 In compensation for their work within the department, Graduate Assistants receive a financial stipend and funds toward fall and spring semester tuition.
-Funding amounts vary by position type, graduate level (doctoral or master's), and year.
+Funding amounts vary by position type, academic level (doctoral or master's), and year.